 If you would like more information or to check the status of your application, please contact your county human services agency at

-Since you have already received your Medi-Cal Benefits Identification Card (BIC), your coverage began on January 1, 2014.
+For those who have been found eligible for Medi-Cal and have a Medi-Cal Benefits Identification Card (BIC), but have yet to select a managed care health plan, there are options below to help you find care.
 While you have this temporary Medi-Cal eligibility, you can get health care services from an enrolled Medi-Cal provider.
 Those who accept Medi-Cal fee-for-service (FFS) will be able to help you.
 Make sure you ask if they accept FFS before you make your appointment.
-If they don’t, you should contact another provider.
+If they don’t, you should contact another Medi-Cal provider.

 In the event you have a medical emergency before you find a doctor, contact 9-1-1 or go to the emergency room at your nearest hospital.
-Medi-Cal does cover emergency services for enrolled beneficiaries and if you show your BIC to staff at the emergency room, Medi-Cal will pay for the services you get.
+Medi-Cal does cover emergency services for enrolled members, and if you show your BIC to emergency room staff, Medi-Cal will pay for the services you receive.

 Here are some ways you can get the care you need while your Medi-Cal application is being finalized: